 Resource Perspective Strategic Goal Performance Driver District Performance Maintain adequate infrastructure to support operations Facilities codes and standards compliance [qualitative/lead] All district facilities are compliant with code requirements at the time that they were constructed.
 The most significant deficiency related to compliance with current codes includes provision of diesel exhaust extraction systems at all three stations.
-These capital facilities projects are addressed in the district's capital projects plan.
+These capital facilities projects were addressed and completed in 2024.

-Major facilities accomplishments in 2022 included the following:
+Major facilities accomplishments in 2024 included the following:

-• Renovation and Expansion of Station 53: Started in the third quarter of 2022, this project will be completed by the fourth quarter of 2023.
+• Renovation and Expansion of Station 53: Started in the third quarter of 2022, this project was completed in the second quarter of 2024.
 This project focuses on the district's strategic goal to maintain adequate infrastructure to support operations.
 In addition, it addresses CFAI accreditation criterion 6B fixed facilities on a comprehensive basis (CFAI, 2021).

-- Repaint Fascia Boards at Station 51: Repaint fascia boards to maintain the integrity of the wood.
+- Repaint Fascia Boards at Station 51: (Continued from 2024) Repaint fascia boards to maintain the integrity of the wood.
 This project focuses on the district's strategic goal to maintain adequate infrastructure to support operations.
-In addition, it addresses CFAI accreditation criterion 6B fixed facilities (critical criterion 6B.2 repair and maintenance) (CFAI, 2021). - Strip and Refinish the Decking at Station 54 Burn Facility: Strip the decking on the west side of the training tower of its current coating and repaint with a non-slip product to protect the wood and prevent slip and fall injuries.
-This project focuses on the district's strategic goal to maintain adequate infrastructure to support operations.
-In addition, it addresses CFAI accreditation criterion 6B fixed facilities (critical criterion 6B.3 identifying and addressing facilities hazards) (CFAI, 2021).

-• Burn Facility Maintenance and Repair: Complete repair and maintenance of windows, doors, and high temperature lining of the burn rooms and other training tower components identified in the 2022 live fire training facility inspection.
+In addition, it addresses CFAI accreditation criterion 6B fixed facilities (critical criterion 6B.2 repair and maintenance) (CFAI, 2021). - Burn Facility Maintenance and Repair: Complete repair and maintenance of windows, doors, and high temperature lining of the burn rooms and other training tower components identified in the 2022 live fire training facility inspection.
 This project focuses on the district's strategic goal to maintain adequate infrastructure to support operations.
 In addition, it addresses Commission on Fire Accreditation International (CFAI) accreditation criterion 6B fixed facilities (performance indicator 6B.2 repair and maintenance) and critical criterion 6B.3 identifying and addressing facilities hazards) (CFAI, 2021).